glasgowcompbio/PALS/README.md

 ### 4. File format and data imputation

-The first input users have to provide is a matrix is of individual peak intensities where rows are peak features with column one containing the peak id and further columns representing individual samples.
+Users provide two input files to PALS.
+The first is a matrix is of individual peak intensities (rows are peak features with column one containing the peak id, further columns representing individual samples).
 If using the CSV file, the second line can be used to indicate which groups this sample belongs to.
 For example, the intensity matrix takes the form of:
 ```
 row_id,Beer_1_full1.mzXML,Beer_1_full2.mzXML,Beer_1_full3.mzXML,